-After months of discussion, the Missoula County Public Schools trustees have not quite finished deliberating proposed changes to elementary attendance boundaries.
+After months of deliberation, the district is not quite done deliberating proposed changes to elementary attendance boundaries.

-Trustees delayed voting on recommendations for changes in several elementary attendance boundaries in Tuesday night's meeting, and approved a motion that a new map be presented at the June 25 board meeting or a special board meeting.
+Trustees delayed voting to approve or reject recommendations by a committee for changes in several elementary attendance boundaries in Tuesday night's meeting.

-Trustees expressed concerns over everything from socioeconomic inequalities to how elementary boundary changes could effect middle school placements.
+Trustees delayed the vote, expressing concerns over everything from socioeconomic inequalities to how elementary boundary changes could effect middle school placements.

 The decision to delay the vote began with a discrepancy on a map outlining the areas for change, which was presented to trustees.
 The map contained an error in the zoning of several streets in one of the areas of change for Russell Elementary.

-The discrepancy on the map led to a discussion in which trustees expressed uncertainty regarding their voting options, although those options were met with little discussion when they were presented at the board's May 14 meeting.
+The discrepancy on the map led to a discussion in which trustees expressed uncertainty regarding the options they were being asked to vote on, although they were presented with those options which were met with little discussion at the May 14 board meeting.

 "I move that we do nothing," trustee Mike Smith said, which then allowed for open discussion among the board.

-Board members expressed concerns that they were rushing the process to vote on new boundaries, as well as waiting too long to vote and then dealing with the effects of overcrowding at schools.
+Board members expressed concerns over both rushing the process to vote on new boundaries, as well as waiting too long to vote and then dealing with the effects of overcrowding at schools.